mgalushka/pedestrians-traffic-calc/README.md

 See demo for this here:
 http://youtu.be/gcONLfkFSNM

-Application is created with OpenCV library (for Java) and Processign framework.
+Application is created with OpenCV library (for Java) and Processing framework.

 It contains a lot of hacks and there is much to improve.